jsoconno/terraform-azure-conventions/README.md

 * `environment_acronym [string - optional validated - defaults to "d"]` - The acronym for the deployment environment.
 For example, `d` for development.
 * `var: case [bool - optional validated - defaults to "kabab"]` - Allows the user to set some casing parameters.
 Case options include `kabab`, `camel`, and `lower`.

+Casing options were provided to allow some flexibility, but it is recommended that teams stick to the default `kabab` case for the best results with both compatability with Azure and readability.

 Over time, this module will be improved to remove items that do not accept a name attribute and add support for additional providers.

 ## Example